 Indeed, gas is seeing an unrivalled surge in popularity, in line with a growing demand for cleaner energy.
 And the recent pandemic has only pushed these timelines for change forward.
 The sector is cautiously optimistic about the future.

 With that in mind – and a whole host of potential projects on the horizon – there’s perhaps no better time to start preparing for the future than now.

-Even if you’re not currently looking for an oil and gas job, keeping yourself in the loop and up to date with industry news.
+Even if you’re not currently looking for oil and gas jobs, keeping yourself in the loop and up to date with industry news.
 Being prepared to send off your resume is vital if you want to clinch the perfect oil and gas job when it comes around.

 Here are some easy steps you can take to ensure that happens.

 When was the last time you properly went through your resume?